wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 ### Sources

-Wavefront automatically sets each metric's source field and adds source tags to each AWS source.
+Wavefront automatically sets each metric's source field and adds source tags to each AWS source, as follows:

 #### Metric Source Field